This article includes links which we may receive compensation for if you click, at no cost to you.

 To help you save more, it also gives you the opportunity to learn more about finance and investing through education and recommendations.

 Knowing that it’s educating you at the same time is a big bonus – especially if you’re new to the whole investing game, and don’t have very much money to start with.

 Stash Investment Account

 A Stash Investment Account is another type of account you can easily set up on Stash.
-It allows you to invest in Stocks, ETFs, and Bonds with as little as $5.00 through what are known as fractional shares.
+It allows you to invest in Stocks, ETFs, and bonds with as little as $5.00.
+They also offer the option of fractional shares.

 Stash offers three main subscription plans that can be set up depending on your financial goals.

 Let’s quickly go through each one and see what they offer.

 The beginner plan might be for those who are just starting out – and want to invest in the simplest possible way as well as learn the basics of investing.